Widening the Circle of Support

 What is the cost of adopting?

 Domestic (Saskatchewan) adoptions are funded through the provincial government Ministry of Social Services.
-However, there are some small fees along the way, such as the fee for the Domestic Adoption Orientation (DAO) program we provide at ASCS.
+However, there are some small fees along the way, such as the fee for the Domestic Adoption Orientation (DAO) program we provide at The Evermore Centre.

 Independent and international adoptions are not funded through the Ministry.
 Independent adoptions will incur Home study/PRIDE training and legal fees.
 In addition to the above, international adoptions will also incur costs such as agency fees, travel fees, immigration fees etc.